Marekkon5/traxsourcetagger/README.md

 # Troubleshooting

+### Windows:
+If you get an error MSVCP140.dll, VCRUNTIME140.dll, or VCRUNTIME140_1.dll not found, Install the latest Microsoft Visual C++ Redistributable from here: https://aka.ms/vs/16/release/vc_redist.x64.exe and open the .exe again.

 ### MacOS:
 If you get a warning on MacOS, this app can't be opened for whatever reason:
 - Click Apple icon on top left